🧱 Concrete Calculator

 How much does concrete cost?

-Ready-mix concrete costs $125–$150 per cubic yard delivered.
-An 80 lb bag costs $5–$7 at most home improvement stores and yields about 0.6 cubic feet.
-For a typical 10x10 patio (4" thick), expect to spend $150–$185 for ready-mix or $280–$430 for bags.
+Ready-mix concrete typically costs around $150 per cubic yard delivered, though prices vary by region.
+An 80 lb bag of premix costs $5 to $7 at most home improvement stores and yields about 0.6 cubic feet of finished concrete.